Establishing trust through certification of policy adherence

 Requirements for Accreditation

-- Maintenance of a HIPAA Privacy and Security Accreditation or Certification.
+Applicants must maintain a HIPAA Privacy and Security Accreditation or Certification throughout the life of their DirectTrust Accreditation.
 DirectTrust has approved and will accept HIPAA Privacy and Security Accreditation or Certification from the following vendors:

 Additional Criteria for HISP Accreditation